Vicky Chen (singer)

-Vicky Chen (born Chen Hsin-yue on November 20, 1995) is a Taiwanese Mandopop singer-songwriter.
+Chen Hsin-yue (陳忻玥), better known as Vicky Chen, is a Taiwanese Mandopop singer-songwriter.

 Early life and education

-Chen was born on November 20, 1995, in Taipei, Taiwan.
-She majored in English at Fu Jen Catholic University.
+Chen majored in English at Fu Jen Catholic University.

 Musical career

 Chen participated in Jungle Voice 2, a Taiwanese reality singing competition, in 2019.
 Her 2017 single "Smokescreen" went viral with over 40 million views on Youtube.
 Chen's female rendition of W.M.L's "Fiery Love" has over 20 million views on the same platform.
 Chen and OSN, another Taiwanese artist, worked together on a duet version of the latter's song, "Without You," also amassing over 20 million views.
 Collaborating with W.M.L again, the pair created another hit single titled "I'm Alive" which has garnered over 10 million views by the end of April 2023.
 She is currently under a Taiwanese record label, SKR Presents.
 In September 2020, Chen held a personal performance concert where she sang 20 songs back-to-back.
 Evangeline Wong, W.M.L, and OSN were audience guests at the invitation of Chen.